FFizzZZ/Fizz/LeetCode/105 Construct Binary Tree from Preorder and Inorder Traversal.md

         node.right = self.f(i + index - j + 1, index + 1, k, preorder, inorder)
         return node
 ```
 This one use preorder.pop().
-It is convenient that we don't need to calculate the start of preorder.
+It is convenient that we don't need to calculate the index of preorder.
 ```
 class Solution:
     def buildTree(self, preorder: List[int], inorder: List[int]) -> TreeNode: